OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/Model_Theft.md

    - The outputs from LLMs can sometimes contain hallucinated answers meaning the attacker may not be able to extract the entire model as some of the outputs can be nonsensical.
      - It is not possible to replicate an LLM 100% through model extraction.
 However, the attacker will be able to replicate a partial model.
 6. **Example 6:** The attack vector for **_functional model replication_** involves using the target model via prompts to generate synthetic training data (an approach called "self-instruct") to then use it and fine-tune another foundational model to produce a functional equivalent.
 This bypasses the limitations of traditional query-based extraction used in Example 7 and has been successfully used in research of using an LLM to train another LLM.
 Although in the context of this research, model replication is not an attack.
 The approach could be used by an attacker to replicate a proprietary model with a public API.

+Use of a stolen model, as a shadow model can be used to stage adversarial attacks including unauthorized access to sensitive information contained within the model or experiment undetected with adversarial inputs to further stage advanced prompt injections.

 **How to Prevent:**